Step-by-Step Tutorial on Pushing Files to GitHub via Ubuntu Terminal

 Steps to Push a File to GitHub in Ubuntu Terminal

-Create new repository on GitHub account
+Create a new repository on your GitHub account

 Step 1: Set Up Git Configuration